chloealbright/DevHiveMind/Companies/Companies Worked At/TD/User Stories.md

 3. **Features:** Epics are decomposed into features, which are more manageable and focused units of work.
 Features are still relatively high-level and may take several sprints to complete.
 4. **User Stories:** Features, in turn, are broken down into user stories.
 User stories are more granular, detailed, and focused on a specific functionality or requirement and written from the user's perspective.
 They are the smallest units of work that can be completed within a single sprint.

-## **User Stories Intricacies:**

-User stories may engage various stakeholders, leading to diverse or misaligned acceptance criteria.

-User stories are also be written across multiple personas, exemplified by Persona like this:

-*As Persona A:*
-I want to [specific action or feature]
-So that [desired outcome or benefit]

-*As Persona B:*
-I want to [specific action or feature]
-So that [desired outcome or benefit]

-*As Persona C:*
-I want to [specific action or feature]
-So that [desired outcome or benefit]

 # **Themes In-Depth**

 - Themes are large, overarching objectives or focus areas that help align the development efforts with strategic business goals.